Background ? current context

-· Local authority arrangements are taking over responsibilities from national government
+- Local authority arrangements are taking over responsibilities from provincial, state and national governments

-Beyond the European context there are many examples of federal, state and community governance arrangements through which national education and child welfare policy imperatives are interpreted, mediated and delivered at local level.
+There are many examples globally of federal, provincial, state and community governance arrangements through which national education and child welfare policy imperatives are interpreted, mediated and delivered at local level.

 The dilemma of collaboration

 As a result these respective groups will require new competencies, knowledge, skills and behaviours in areas such as: providing directions, leading and managing change, managing information, communicating and engaging effectively with children, youth, parents and care givers, managing networks and working with partners and stakeholders.

-The question is - how can we work on building the capacity of all those involved (the three P’s) in improving outcomes for children and young people?
-The key is to foster capacity building so that local educational and children?s services policy is developed in such a way that;
+The question is ? how can we work on building and sustaining the capacity of all those involved (the 3 P?s) in improving outcomes for children and young people?
+The key is to foster capacity building so that local educational and children?s services policy is developed in such a way that:

 In order to meet the challenges set out above ICSEI has established the 3P network which will serve as a professional practice and research network for all those professionals engaged in the policy determination, planning and delivery of services to children and young people.

-It is hoped that this focus will serve to promote the professional development and competence of all staff working in the strategic management and operational delivery of education and children?s services at local authority level and, through this, increase the effectiveness of that sector of provision which sits between national government and schools.
+It is hoped that this focus will serve to promote the professional development and competence of all staff working in the strategic management and operational delivery of education and children?s services at local authority level and, through this, increase the effectiveness of that sector of provision which sits between national, provincial, state governments and schools.